sdat2/seager19/README.md

 alt='Deep Convection: Season 1 Episode 5' width='150' />
 </a>

-Specifically the time period 33:00-44:30.
+Specifically they discuss the paper in the time-period 33:00-44:30.

 ### Code

-The code and data were taken from a Columbia University website:
+The code and data were taken from this Columbia University website:

 <a href='http://kage.ldeo.columbia.edu:81/SOURCES/.LDEO/.ClimateGroup/.PROJECTS/.PublicationsData/.Seager_etal_NCC-2019/'>
 <img src='https://worldsummit.ai/wp-content/uploads/sites/4/2020/06/columbia-university-logo-png-columbia-university-crown.jpg', width='150'>